UPDATED 6th April 2020

 - KEEP IN TOUCH – If you are self-isolating, either because of possible exposure or to avoid that possibility, could you please let us know.
 In addition, if you are alone or with limited family support, and may need practical help (shopping, prescriptions, etc), please let us know, and we will do our best to support you.
 We have arranged for a Pastoral Care Network to link people together in a locality – so if you aren’t part of any other support network, contact the Church Office.

 We trust that homegroups will make arrangements between themselves to look out for each other – why not set up you own WhatsApp group to keep in touch?

 We can also support others in the community you may have contact with, and it is an opportunity to support and serve others, following Christ’s example.
-A suggestion from the #viralkindness initiative is to use the following card, drop it through their door so they can contact you if they need to:

 - SHARE HOPE – All round us there are people confused and afraid, not only for their health, but also for their family, their jobs, their finances and their future.